ahupowerdns/secfilter/README.md

                                  AF_NETLINK
-  --no-outbound-network arg (=0) no outgoing network connections --allowed-netmask arg          only allow access to these masks --allowed-ports arg            only allow access to these ports --read-only arg (=0)           be read-only
+  --no-outbound-network arg (=0) no outgoing network connections --allowed-netmask arg          only allow access to these masks --allowed-port arg             only allow access to these ports --read-only arg (=0)           be read-only
 ```